 Make contact with your bank or credit card issuer and get them to review your account.
 Discuss your options with them, including a short-term moratorium or reduced interest while you plan to pay your arrears.
 Ask for their hardship program and check your eligibility to obtain some relief.

 Stick to the arrangement if you are granted hardship.
 This helps to ensure you stay on the reduced payment terms for the duration of the arrangement.
 If you are not granted a moratorium or reduced payments, it is essential to understand why and work towards qualifying for this arrangement.
 Most banks will oblige provided you have the right reasons and documents supporting your claim.

 If you need a long-term solution, a debt agreement may be a viable option.
 This consolidates your unsecured debt to be presented to creditors as a proposal to be paid off at a reduced amount over time (generally 5 years).
 A Registered Debt Agreement Administrator (such as ADAIS) can help you administer the debt agreement and ensure all payments are received and disbursed accordingly.
 The debt agreement is a good option for those whose circumstances have changed.
-The Australian Financial Security Authority regulates all aspects of the debt agreement.
-This includes the administrators, who are required to undergo a strict audit of their policies and procedures.
+Registered Debt Agreement Administrators are regulated by the Australian Financial Security Authority (AFSA) and are required to undergo a strict audit of their policies and procedures.